 Newport Veterans Hub started as a community interest group on the 15 November 2019 and set up as a non-profit CIC Limited by Guarantee on 1 August 2020.

-They are open every Thursday 15:00-18:00 at Newport Stadium NP19 4RB.
+They are open every Saturday 10:00-12:00 and Thursday 13:00-17:00 at Clarence House, Clarence Place, Newport, NP19 7AA.
 Their drop-in Hub holds coffee evenings where vulnerable veterans can come together in a non-threatening, comfortable environment to socialise, allowing their specialist volunteers to identify those most at risk, offer them wellbeing strategies, and signpost them to alternative therapies and treatments.

 In partnership with Newport County AFC and Newport RFC NVH they provide free match day tickets to veterans and their partner or Carer and service children.

 They have activity sessions available to veterans and families every Thursday 17:00-18:00 at the Geraint Thomas National Velodrome of Wales NP19 4RB; funding is provided by the National Lottery Community Fund with sessions delivered by County in the Community.

 Their aim is to bring veterans out of isolation and give them a place to socialise and make new friends by creating their own support network.